ansys/ansys-templates/doc/source/getting_started/index.rst

 Getting Started
 ===============

-To successfully install ``pyansysansys-templates``, carefully read all instructions on this page.
+To successfully install ``pyansys-templates``, carefully read all instructions on this page.

 Before Installing